gbrllim/gbrllim/README.md

 - Currently working on [Bitjar.xyz](bitjar.xyz) - Zero to crypto in a few minutes!
 - Undergoing a career transition to become a full-stack software engineer with Rocket Academy 🚀

-## Projects:
+## Past Projects:
-- Investronaut: Customisable drag-and-drop investment widgets on a dashboard (Stock market APIs, Notes etc.)
+- GitHired: Ultimate job application tracker for Software Developers
 - Paired Up: A couple's app to plan, chat and record memories together ❤️
-- GitHired: Ultimate job application tracker for Software Developers
+- Investronaut: Customisable drag-and-drop investment widgets on a dashboard (Stock market APIs, Notes etc.)

 ## Tech Stack:
 - Languages: Javascript, Python, HTML, CSS, SQL